- 46 Maximum group size

 You will return to the Governor's Residence for one more night to end your trip.

 Peter Popham will be on board as guest lecturer and social commentator.
 He is author of 'The Lady and 'The Peacock', the best-selling biography of Burmese opposition leader Aung San Suu Kyi.
 Peter, a foreign correspondent and columnist with The Independent, has reported from Burma many times since his first visit in 1991, and is now working on a new book about the dramatic changes that have occurred in the country since 2010.

 Amelia Dalton has created unusual itineraries in remote parts of the world for the past fifteen years, ranging from Scotland to Sumatra and has recently been focusing on the more inaccessible areas of South East Asia and Indonesia.
 Specialising in small ships operating on rivers or at sea, she fell in love with the people and beauty of the fascinating countries of this area five years ago when exploring the upper reaches of the Mekong and Irrawaddy.
 She has created specialised itineraries for various British charities including The Durrell Conservation Trust and Kew Gardens; her aim is to provide an experience characterised by purpose, adventure and joie de vivre, managed with competence and professionalism.

 Amelia will be backed up by the on board Belmond team including their General Manager and excellent local guides.

 We recommend the following flights:

-Outbound with Thai Airlines London Heathrow - Bangkok - Rangoon
+Outbound with Thai Airlines London Heathrow - Bangkok - Yangon

-Inbound with Thai Airlines Rangoon - Bangkok - London Heathrow
+Inbound with Thai Airlines Yangon - Bangkok - London Heathrow

 Please contact us for a quote including these flights.